BlackMonkey314/Blooket-Hacks/README.md

-Blooket Hacks, made after 05konz deleted hers, making a lot of people (including me) sad.
-I decided to make this one only mobile, so only mobile users can use this.
+Blooket Hacks, only mobile, mobile users can use this.

 Still in progress!
 I'm still coding every hack.